MarkReillyGMIT/GraphTheoryProject/overview.md

 * [shunt.py](https://github.com/MarkReillyGMIT/GraphTheoryProject/blob/master/Project/shunt.py "Shunt.py") is short for the shunting yard algorithm which is a method for parsing mathematical expressions specified in infix notation to postfix.
 * [testing.py](https://github.com/MarkReillyGMIT/GraphTheoryProject/blob/master/Project/testing.py "testing.py") is used for testing the program.
 * [thompsonConstruction.py](https://github.com/MarkReillyGMIT/GraphTheoryProject/blob/master/Project/thompsonConstruction.py "thompsonConstruction.py") is a method of transforming a regular expression into a NFA.[2]
 This NFA can be used to match strings against the regular expression.

+# Run
+Firstly, I am going to discuss how to download and run my code from my GitHub repository.

+* Start by opening a command prompt and enter the following `git clone https://github.com/MarkReillyGMIT/GraphTheoryProject`
+* `cd GraphTheoryProject`
+* `cd Project`
+* `python main.py --Run`
+* The program will prompt the user to input a regular expression, e.g "a.b|b*"
+* Next, the program will prompt the user to enter a string, e.g "bbb"
+* The program will return if the string matches or does not match the regular expression.

+Secondly, I am going to discuss how to download python to your machine.

+* Firstly go to the following link to download [Python](https://www.python.org/downloads/ "Python")
+* Select which OS you want download it for, for this example I am going to use windows.
+* Choose which python version and then select Windows x86-64 executable installer.
+* Run the download file, when you reach a page with "Install Python 'version'" at the bottom of the page select "Add Python to path" and then select "Install Now".
+* Click Next and then Install.
+* Finally check if it is installed correctly by opening a command prompt and typing `python`, if the next writable line begins with ">>>" type `print('Hello World')` and enter.
+If "Hello World" is printed out, congratulations python is installed on your machine.